jido6777/website/README.md

 - **"hacking" → "hacked"** — The nav status label reads `// hacking` with a pulsing magenta glow while you browse.
 The moment the hack completes it permanently switches to `// hacked` in cyan — no reset
 - **Contact video reveal** — A background video plays when you scroll to the contact section; links slam in one by one when it ends
 - **Music player** — Background audio with Web Audio API.
 The bars sync to the actual frequency data of the track in real time
+- **Language switch (EN / ES)** — Toggle between English and Spanish at any time.
+Every section translates — hero, about, skills, language chips, projects, contact and footer.
+Triggers a full-screen glitch flash on switch
 - **Fully responsive** — Works on mobile and desktop

 ---